 What to expect from your doctor

-- How would you rate your current level of pain on a scale of 1 to 10?
+- How would you rate your pain on a scale of 1 to 10?

-- Are symptoms worse at certain times of day or night?
+- Are symptoms worse at certain times of the day or night?

-- Have you experienced any new or severe headaches?
+- Have you had new or severe headaches or jaw pain?

-- Have you noticed any changes in your vision?
+- Have you noticed changes in your vision?